dearprakash/k/source/writing/2015-05-07-easy-deploying-with-middleman-and-github-pages.html.markdown

 I wanted easy way to deploy Middleman's static files to GitHub Pages – all while keeping the source available, without having to manage multiple repositories.

-Create a `dev` branch in your repository, this is where your `source` files will be housed and will be your working/development branch.
+Create a `dev` branch in your repository, this is where your `source` files will be housed and will serve as your working/development branch.

 ```programming
 $ git checkout -b dev